 3. Practical Record maintained in 05 PCP Classes 2 filled up based on these 05 criteria.

-4. Use of practical instruments/equipment 2

-5. Participation with Peer-Group and Tutor 2
+4. Use of practical instruments/equipment 2 these of Cincian 5.
+Participation with Peer-Group and Tutor 2 Total 10

-Total 10

-S. No. Criteria for Assessment Mar Remarks

-ks

-1. Assessment of activity performed $2 \times 3\frac{1}{2} = 7$ Time of 3 hours

-(Two activities out of given three activities) will be allowed for the final examination.

-2. Viva-Voce based on the activities 3
+S. No. Criteria for Assessment Mar ks Remarks 1.
+Assessment of activity performed (Two activities out of given three activities) 2 x 31⁄2 =7 Time of 3 hours will be allowed for the final examination.
+2. Viva-Voce based on the activities 3 Total 10

-Total 10